digihunch/orthweb/README.md

 ```
 Which should say Orthanc has started.
 The files related to Orthanc deployment are in directory /home/ec2-user/orthweb/app:
 * orthanc.json: the Orthanc configuration file
-* dicomtls.conf: the Nginx configuration file
+* envoy.yaml: the Envoy configuration file
 * compute-1.amazonaws.com.pem: the file that stores the self-signed certificate and key that are generated for deployment.
 * docker-compose.yml: the file that drives Docker

 ### DICOM Validation
-We will use a command-line utility called [dcm4che3](https://sourceforge.net/projects/dcm4che/files/dcm4che3/) as a command-line for DICOM testing.
-Because TLS is turned on for DICOM traffic, we will also need the automatically generated certificate and convert it to a compatible (JKS) format.
+We will use a command-line utility called [dcm4che3](https://sourceforge.net/projects/dcm4che/files/dcm4che3/) for DICOM testing.
+Because Orthanc requires TLS with DICOM traffic, and dcm4che is a Java application, we will also need to pull out the automatically generated certificate and convert it to a compatible (JKS) format for dcm4che to use.
 1. On the server, from the .pem file in /home/ec2-user/orthweb/app/, copy the certificate content (between the lines "BEGIN CERTIFICATE" and "END CERTIFICATE" inclusive), and paste it to a file named site.crt on your MacBook.
 2. Import the certificate file int a java trust store, with the command below and give it a password, say Password123!
 ```sh
 keytool -import -alias orthweb -file site.crt -storetype JKS -noprompt -keystore server.truststore -storepass Password123!
 ```
-We are taking this step because storescu, the utility we use in the next step is a java application that only recognize the format of server.truststore
+The server.truststore file is JKS format for storescu, the dcm4che utility in Java, to use in the next step.

 3. Then we can use this truststore file in C-ECHO and C-STORE.
 The dcm4che3 utility uses storescu to perform C-ECHO against the server.
 For example:
 ```sh